The plant pollination process describes the vital method of sexual

 ways to cheat the very creature it needs for the pollination process to

-flower, pollinates it upon doing so, only to discover there is no reward
+flower and thereby pollinates it, only to discover there is no reward

 The structure of the plant is adapted to enable pollen grains to be blown from one plant onto another.